 The IELTS examination assesses a student's abilities in listening, reading, writing and speaking in an academic context.
 The course will ensure students know what is expected in each of the assessed areas.
 For example, Writing Task 1 necessitates a technical description of a diagram such as a graph or flow chart.
 The course will also look at how students can take control of their own learning and progress in each of the skill areas.
-This is extended in Year 13 as they prepare for the Cambridge C1 Advanced examination.
+This is extended in Year 13 for the 'English for Academic Purposes' course to equip students with language and skills needed to thrive at university.

-Paper 1: Listening - 30 minutes - 25%

-Paper 2: Reading - 60 minutes - 25%
+Paper 1: Listening - 30 minutes - 25% Paper 3: Writing - 60 minutes - 25%

-Paper 3: Writing - 60 minutes - 25% Paper 4: Speaking - 11-14 minutes - 25%
+Paper 2: Reading - 60 minutes - 25% Paper 4: Speaking - 11-14 minutes - 25%